netpie2015/netpie-docs/PieSketch/p5js/p5/cylinder.rst

 **พารามิเตอร์**

-- ``radius``  : radius of the surface
+- ``radius``  Number: radius of the surface

-- ``height``  : height of the cylinder
+- ``height``  Number: height of the cylinder

-- ``detailX``  : optional: number of segments, the more segments the smoother geometry default is 24
+- ``detailX``  Number: optional: number of segments, the more segments the smoother geometry default is 24

-- ``detailY``  : optional: number of segments in y-dimension, the more segments the smoother geometry default is 16
+- ``detailY``  Number: optional: number of segments in y-dimension, the more segments the smoother geometry default is 16

 .. raw:: html